Francsy/react-pokeapp/README.md

 <img src="./public/assets/detailed-view.png" alt="Pikachu">

 <br>

-The Poke App also includes some featuress like a fully responsive nav, some effects and also music (go to the footer and take the Pokeflute).
+The Poke App also includes some featuress like a fully responsive nav, some effects and also music (go to the footer and play the Pokeflute).

 To use the application, follow these steps: